 The Reading, Writing, and Related Learning Disabilities Program focuses on research and training initiatives to increase understanding of both normal and atypical development of reading and written language skills throughout the life course.
 This Program includes a focus on the development of prevention, remediation, and instructional approaches and methods to enhance these abilities.
 The Program includes both longitudinal and cross-sectional work on reading and writing development, from preschool into adulthood, and includes multidisciplinary studies that integrate genetic, neurobiological, cognitive/behavioral, and intervention studies.
-It also encourages the development and validation of measurement tools to support such studies across diverse participant groups and age ranges.
 The program particularly encourages work on understudied research topics within these topical areas including writing development and interventions targeting writing skills, development of literacy skills in struggling adolescent and adult learners, and research that targets diverse, historically understudied samples of learners.
 This programmatic research focus is complemented by the Early Learning and School Readiness and Language, Bilingualism and Biliteracy research Programs.

 Reading Development.
 The Program supports research on the environmental, experiential, instructional, cognitive, linguistic, genetic, and neurobiological contributions to the developmental reading process.
 The programmatic goals include a focus on foundational science topics related to the acquisition and development of reading and related skills, including oral language and written language skills.
 The Program also focuses on translational science and includes support for interventions to address diverse learners' needs across the lifespan from preschool into adulthood.